 If a court convicted you of a crime and placed you on probation, it may allow you to shorten or even avoid jail.
 However, probation is not without stipulations.
 If you violated your probation in Arizona, depending on the seriousness of the new and old offense, if it was a misdemeanor or a felony, you could face more jail time or have further regulation as conditions of your probation.
-Talk with a criminal defense attorney immediately to negate the worst of these consequences.
+Talk with a criminal defense attorney in Glendale immediately to negate the worst of these consequences.

 The exact penalties of a probation violation vary depending on the nature and severity of the violation, if you’ve violated probation before, and even other circumstances that could affect the severity of the violation.
 In the end, you may be facing additional fines, extended probation, and even jail time.

 Any action that ignores, refuses or breaks the terms of probation within the established timeframe counts as a violation.
 The specific actions vary depending on the exact terms of probation, but some common examples are:

 - Not appearing to any scheduled court sessions

 - Not paying required fines

 - Visiting certain people, places, or traveling out of state without your probation officer’s permission